Most marketers struggle to increase traffic to their websites, as there are a lot of ways to get from "point A to point B."

 1. Do Keyword Research

-Organic traffic relies on your ability to understand what search terms your customers and prospects are using to navigate the search engines.
+Organic traffic relies on your ability to understand what your customers and prospects are hoping to get when they type something into Google.
+Optimizing for keywords is one way to match their intent.
 In other words, doing keyword research is essential so that your audience can find you online.
 To grasp organic traffic, you need to understand the relevant keywords for your business, along with the competition for these keywords across the internet.
-When you incorporate keywords in both your website and content you create, your site will become more easily searched.
+When you incorporate keywords in both your website and the content you create, your site will become more easily searched.

 Don't forget to spend some time digging through your site analytics to find out where organic visitors are regularly landing on your website (and fix any errors found on pages being indexed).
 Is it one of your main site pages or is it a blog post?
 Drilling down to this data is going to give to some really great insights about what Google values on your website.